 Compare the costs of shipping your furniture, storing it while you’re gone, and of purchasing replacement pieces when you arrive.
 And remember that one size does not necessarily fit all.
 If you’re downsizing from a house to an apartment, your king-sized bed and favourite comfy sofa might not fit when you get there.

 Packing Tip #5 – Disassemble furniture and bicycles for flat packing whenever possible, and be sure to take the appropriate tools to reassemble them.

-fill any gaps inside box around mirror with crushed or padded paper
+- fill any gaps inside box around the mirror with crushed or padded paper

 Check to see if your electrical items are compatible with the voltage output in your new location.
 There’s no point shipping that enormous flat-screen TV halfway across the globe, only to find it doesn’t work when it gets there.

 Transformers and plug adaptors can be expensive or simply unavailable in some areas, so be sure to check ahead of time and bring what you need.
 It’s also a good idea to back up important files on your computer before transporting it, just in case the worst should happen and it gets damaged en-route.

 Packing Tip #6 – Label boxes with the name of the room they’re destined for, and label those containing things you’ll need right away, like bedding, kids’ toys or your computer, with ‘OPEN ME FIRST’.

 The best way to pack TVs and computers

 - use original packaging whenever possible, otherwise a close-fitting, strong-sided box